(Book 2: Hello, Can You Fear Me?)

 Ignoring him, Ravi turned to find his own seat and when he did, it delighted him immensely.
 Being friends of the main performer, Ravi and the others had been given front row privilege.
 They went there and settled in comfortably, while the escorts bowed and took their leave.

-The view of the stage was as perfect as they could have hoped for — smack in the centre and without any obstructions.
+The view of the stage was as perfect as they could have hoped for—smack in the centre and without a single obstruction.
 Ravi could picture Subro’s thrilled face when the painter would see it for himself.
 It offered an excellent angle to capture the event from.

 All Ravi hoped was for Uncle Silver and Subro to finish upgrading the Captura quickly.
 The stage curtains were still lowered, but he could tell that the event would be commencing soon.